back to menue

 A good alternative is LP2950ACZ-3.3 which is specified up to 20V input voltage.
 It uses about 0.2mA ground pin current, but increasing with higher load.
 It can be placed into MCP1702 PCB layout turned about 135 degrees counter clockwise.
 The middle pin of LP2059 is Ground instead of Vin at MCP1702.
 A pin compatible replacement for LP2950 is STM LE33A, but it uses ca 0.5mA ground pin current.

 The LED should be a very efficient blue or white type.
-To save current, a special CForth kernel operator "LED" is introduced to switch the LED off when not needed.
+To save current and to make it accessable for "blinking LED" user access, a special CForth kernel operator "LED" is introduced to switch the LED OFF or permanently ON, if not needed to signalize terminal I/O .
 With 10kOhm serial resistor, a blue LED uses about 0.1mA.

 Resume of CPU features - processors in RUN mode, current measured behind voltage regulator and LED OFF:

-Though the STM32G431 surely is the most interesting processor, for the intended range of use the less current hungry STM32L031 or the more compact TSSOP20 STM32F042 seems to be more atttractive.
+Though the STM32G431 surely is the most interesting processor, for the intended range of use the less current hungry STM32L031 or the more compact TSSOP20 STM32F042 seem to be more atttractive.

 To get a more straight and better readable text,